 MSL will continue to review NG 9-1-1 relevant MSDI datasets including road centerlines, address points and jurisdictional boundaries, to identify data improvement needs as we learn more about the NENA standards and/or as the state adopts NG 9-1-1 data standards.

-Data partners should receive funding support and outreach that enables them to assess, improve and maintain required NG 9-1-1 data, including road centerlines, address points and jurisdictional boundaries, according to the NENA standards.
+Data partners should apply for grants that would enable them to assess, improve and maintain required NG 9-1-1 data, including road centerlines, address points and jurisdictional boundaries, according to the NENA standards.

 1.b.
 County Land Records